elwin212/Toastit/README.md

 ## Features

-- 📝 **Content Creation**: Users can easily create and share their content within specific interest groups also they can comment on a post.
+- 📝 **Content Creation**: Users can easily create and share their content within specific interest groups also they can comment on a post or delete the post.
 - 👍 **Upvoting System**: The application incorporates an upvoting system, allowing users to show their appreciation for posts and content they find valuable.
 - 🗃️ **AWS RDS Data Storage**: AWS RDS (Relational Database Service) is employed as the primary data storage solution, ensuring scalability, security, and reliability.
 - 🚀 **Caching with Upstash**: Upstash is utilized for caching purposes, optimizing the performance of the application and reducing response times.